derekcool/vocab_ai/README.md

 # comment here
 ```

-### user_configs.ini
+### myconfigs.ini
-You can overwrite the default configs.ini values by adding key=value pair in the user_configs.ini.
+You can overwrite the default configs.ini values by adding key=value pair in the myconfigs.ini.

 This file is not tracked by git.
 Some of the common configs you might customize are